 Sarah completed her P.h.D at La Trobe University in 2016.
 Sarah’s P.h.D revealed that a new rehabilitation program focusing on scapular control (The Watson Program) significantly improved the outcomes of people with Multidirectional instability.
 This research was a world first and she was awarded the 2016 Sports Medicine Australia (SMA) ASICS medal for this research.

 Sarah divides her time between clinical practice, research and tutoring.
-Sarah currently practices in the assessment and treatment of all shoulder conditions at The Avenue Physiotherapy.
+Sarah currently practices in the assessment and treatment of all shoulder conditions at The Melbourne Shoulder Group.
 Sarah tutors on the Lyn Watson shoulder courses and casually for the undergraduate physiotherapy degree at La Trobe University.
 Sarah is involved in various shoulder research projects with Lyn Watson, Simon Balster, Tania Pizzari, Ross Lenssen, Jacqui French, Kat Davis, Charlotte Ganderton, Shane Barwood and Greg Hoy.

 Shoulder and Elbow Physiotherapists Australasia (SEPA)